Election Coverage Stalls Daytime

 Review based on a national syndicated rating report for the week ending November 13, 2022.

-Preemptions for President Biden’s November 9 press conference on the midterm elections and enormous increases in news channel viewing of the voting provided powerful competition and depressed daytime shows throughout the week in the session ending November 13.
+Preemptions for President Biden’s November 9 press conference on the midterm election and enormous increases in news channel viewing of the voting provided powerful competition and depressed daytime shows throughout the week in the session ending November 13.

 The talk shows were led for the 25th week in a row — including eight ties — by Live with Kelly and Ryan (1.6, steady).